We teamed up with Andrei Burton â€“ one of the UKâ€™s most successful mountain bike trials athletes for an incredible stunt video in Northern Ireland.

-Watch our video as he performs some mind blowing stunts at iconic locations along the #GiroStart2014 route in Northern Ireland.
+Watch our video as he performs some mind blowing stunts at iconic locations throughout Northern Ireland.

 Andrei has competed in events all over the world and credentials include Guinness World Records, Rides for the Top Gear Live World Tour, being a Team GB competitor and in 2013 placed an incredible 6th place in the UCI World Championships and 4th in the UCI European Championships.

 Here we learn a little more about the man behind those epic stunts.